 Our curriculum is enhanced by a whole variety of school clubs as well as our extended day facilities.
-Non Stop Action provide clubs such as dance and football.
-Staff provide after school clubs such as choirs, netball, running, athletics, gymnastics, coding, dance and football.
+We have a host of externally run clubs by outside providers.
+Clubs include: dance, football, art, computing clubs, chess, gymnastics, tag rugby etc. Staff also provide some after school clubs such as choirs, cross country, athletics and football.
 Staff also provide a very wide range of lunchtime clubs such as knitting, weaving, art, creative club, first aid, gardening, story, reading, construction, lego etc.